 London's 80 or so adventure playgrounds are unique and wonderful assets to our great capital - providing the highest quality of play experience, for free, to children in some of London's most deprived areas.
 Yet despite their myriad benefits, they are under threat from cuts and news of decades-old playgrounds permanently shutting their gates are becoming commonplace.
 With the valuable support of the City Bridge Trust, our Play Works project aims to equip adventure playgrounds with the tools to make arguments for funding with hard evidence as to their social impacts.

 To deliver excellent projects, an organisation needs a strong core.
 With the vast majority of our funding directed at delivering projects, we are really grateful to have some of our core costs covered by the Tudor Trust.
-Three years of core funding from the Trust is enabling us strengthen our strategic focus and we are in the process of developing a five-year business plan to guide us through the future.
+Three years of core funding from the Trust (until 2020) is enabling us strengthen our strategic focus and we are in the process of developing a five-year business plan to guide us through the future.

 Henry Surtees Foundation

 The Henry Surtees Foundation has generously supported our popular Go Kart Build and Race each year since 2015.
 The Foundation was set up by John Surtees in memory of his son Henry who died in a racing accident in 2009.
 Among its priorities is to support the advancement of young people in life “by helping them to develop their skills, capacities and capabilities so that they can participate in society as independent, mature and responsible individuals.” www.henrysurteesfoundation.com